open-mmlab/mmyolo/docs/en/user_guides/config.md

     constructor='YOLOv5OptimizerConstructor') # The constructor for YOLOv5 optimizer
 ```

 `param_scheduler` is the field that configures methods of adjusting optimization hyperparameters such as learning rate and momentum.
 Users can combine multiple schedulers to create a desired parameter adjustment strategy.
 Find more in the [parameter scheduler tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/param_scheduler.html).
-In the YOLOv5 config, no parameter optimizer is introduced.
+In YOLOv5, parameter scheduling is complex to implement and difficult to implement with `param_scheduler`.
+So we use `YOLOv5ParamSchedulerHook` to implement it (see next section), which is simpler but less versatile.

 ```python
 param_scheduler = None